-- In a small bowl, soak the bread in milk.
-Let the bread absorb the milk.
+- In a small bowl, soak the bread in milk then let the bread absorb it.
 Discard the excess milk.

 - In a medium bowl, combine 1 egg, tuna, bread, parsley, breadcrumbs, salt & pepper.
-Mix well until compact.
+Mix well until it becomes compact.
 Shape them into balls.